RexiaAI/rexia_ai/docs/agents/agent.md

 - `llm`: The base language model used by the agent.
 - `task`: The task assigned to the agent.
 - `workflow`: The class of the workflow to be used by the agent.
 Defaults to `ReflectWorkflow`.
-- `memory`: The memory instance used by the agent.
-Defaults to `WorkingMemory`.
 - `verbose`: A flag for enabling verbose mode.
 Defaults to `False`.
 - `max_attempts`: The maximum number of attempts to get a valid response from the model.
 Defaults to `3`.
 - `use_router`: Whether to use the task complexity router.
 Defaults to `False`.